-We are proud to be able to regulary offer most our M.A. students both funding and career training through positions as Graduate Teaching Assistants.
-Teaching assistants typically teach at .25 FTE and are entitled to the benefits of this position including partial tuition remisision, health insurance, and salary.
+We are proud to be able to regularly offer most our M.A. students both funding and career training through positions as Graduate Teaching Assistants.
+Teaching assistants typically teach at .25 FTE and are entitled to the benefits of this position including tuition remission, health insurance, and salary.

 Graduate Teaching Assistants in Classics most commonly work in conjunction with a professor to support larger lecture-based courses.
 Duties for such positions often include holding office hours, grading student work, conducting administrative tasks and participating in regular meetings with fellow GAT's and the supervising professor.
 GAT's may also be invited to give guest lectures or hold review sessions.
 In some courses, students may be tasked with running discussion or break-out sections in which they meet with students in smaller groups and lead them through class discussions or hands-on activities.